durrantlab/molmoda/src/Plugins/HOW_TO_MAKE_A_PLUGIN.md

 #### `menuPath` (variable) <a id="menuPath"></a>

-The menu path for this plugin (e.g., `["[3] Biotite", "[1] About"]` or `"File/Molecules/Import/[4] AlphaFold"`).
+The menu path for this plugin (e.g., `["[3] biotite", "[1] About"]` or `"File/Molecules/Import/[4] AlphaFold"`).
 Note that you can include a priority (number) in brackets.
 The priority is stripped from the text, but its value is used to order the menu item relative to others.
 The vast majority of plugins should be accessible from the menu, but set [`menuPath`](#menuPath) to null if you want to create a menu-inaccessible plugin.
  Type: `string[] | string | null`.

 #### `pluginId` (variable) <a id="pluginId"></a>